d-nishi/solutions/cd with pulumi and gitlab on amazon eks.md

 ### Organization of Pulumi Projects and Pulumi Stacks

 All users in the Pulumi service will start with the hierarchy of an organization.
 This can be a specific GitHub, GitLab or Atlassian organization or your solo organization.
-Inside each organization, users create Pulumi projects and stacks.
-Pulumi [projects](https://pulumi.io/reference/project.html) and [stacks](https://pulumi.io/reference/stack.html) are intentionally flexible to accommodate the diverse needs across teams, applications, and infrastructure scenarios.
+Inside each organization, users create Pulumi projects and stacks.Pulumi [projects](https://pulumi.io/reference/project.html) and [stacks](https://pulumi.io/reference/stack.html) are intentionally flexible to accommodate the diverse needs across teams, applications, and infrastructure scenarios.
 Just like Git repos that work with varying approaches Pulumi projects and stacks allow you to organize your code within them.
 Immediate options include:

 * **Monolithic project/stack structure:** A single project defines the infrastructure and application resources for an entire vertical service as represented in the image below: